fernandodonea/Automata-Emulator/README.md

-# DFA-Emulator
+# DFA and NFA Emulator

-This project provides a Python-based implementation for validating and simulating Deterministic Finite Automata (DFA).
-It includes functions to verify the correctness of a DFA definition, load a DFA from a file, and simulate the DFA with a given input string.
+This project provides a Python-based implementation for validating and simulating both Deterministic Finite Automata (DFA) and Nondeterministic Finite Automata (NFA).
+It includes functions to verify automaton definitions, load them from files, and simulate them with input strings.

 ## Features

-- **DFA Validation**: Ensures the DFA definition (states, alphabet, transitions, start state, and final states) is valid.
+- **DFA & NFA Validation**: Ensures the automaton definition (states, alphabet, transitions, start state, and final states) is valid.
-- **DFA Loading**: Reads DFA definitions from a file.
+- **DFA & NFA Loading**: Reads automaton definitions from a file.
-- **DFA Simulation**: Simulates the DFA with a given input string and determines if the string is accepted or rejected.
+- **DFA & NFA Simulation**: Simulates the automaton with a given input string and determines if the string is accepted or rejected.
+- **Epsilon Transitions**: Supports `eps` (epsilon) transitions for NFAs.

 ## Project Structure

+- `dfa.py`: Contains the DFA class and methods for validation, loading, and simulation.
-- [dfa.py](dfa.py): Contains the `DFA` class and methods for validation, loading, and simulating the DFA.
+- `nfa.py`: Contains the NFA class and methods for validation, loading, and simulation.
-- [main.py](main.py): The main script that runs the program and interacts with the user.
+- `main.py`: Main script that runs the program and interacts with the user.

-- [template.txt](template.txt): Template for the DFA definition file.
+- `template.txt`: Template for DFA/NFA definition files.

-- [resources/dfa.txt](examples/dfa.txt): Example DFA definition file.
+- `examples/dfa.txt`: Example DFA definition file.
-- [resources/rpgSim.txt](examples/rpgSim.txt): Example DFA definition file.
+- `examples/nfa.txt`: Example NFA definition file.

-## DFA Definition Format
+## Automaton Definition Format

-The DFA definition file should be structured as follows using sections:
+The definition file for both DFA and NFA should be structured as follows:

 ```
 #states